General Dental Informtion

 2-Can periodontal disease affect all areas of the jaw?

 Periodontal disease causes the loss of tooth-supporting tissues.
-If it remains untreated, it can destroy a considerable part of gum tissues and affect the whole teeth of one or both jaws.
+If the disease remains untreated, it can destroy a considerable part of gum tissues and affect the whole teeth of one or both jaws.

 You should regularly brush your teeth (three times a day) after each meal and rinse your mouth with mouthwash every night.